How I am Learning to Get More Comfortable with Uncertainty

 However, in any given set of circumstances, you have control over yourself, in particular your attitude and your actions.
 And that makes a huge difference.

-It is your choice how you respond to outside environment and what actions you take.
-There are times when you make this choice consciously, but most of the times it happens without your realization.
+It is your choice how you respond to the outside environment and what actions you take.
+There are times when you make this choice consciously, but most of the time it happens without your realization.

 Every day you have a choice how to live your life.
 There is always something you can do to change your life and move in the direction you want to go.
 Focusing on what you can do - right now - and taking action can give you the ability to move forward.

 "Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don’t.”